GregFinzer/BedBrigadeNational/Documentation/RegressionPlan.md

 * [ ] Verify after submitting a Bed Request.
     - [ ] The Bed Request will appear in the Manage Bed Requests page.
     - [ ] The user will receive a confirmation email in production within 5 minutes.
 In development or local there will be evidence in the log that an email would have been sent.
-    - [ ] The scheduler for the location will receive an email within 5 minutes.
+    - [ ] Version 2, The scheduler for the location will receive an email within 5 minutes.
 In development or local there will be evidence in the log that an email would have been sent.
 If there is no scheduler for a location then send to the location admin.

 ### Volunteer
 * [ ] The user is required to fill out required fields.